-Comments/Issues Raised Response 3.2 should be "practised" not "practiced" p20 Signposts say Martins Moss, without an apostrophe s. p22 4.10 "Pollution" does not need a capital p. p23 Settlement Guidelines S4 Should be "affect", not "effect". p24 Should be Four Lanes End not Four Lane Ends, I think. p29 6.7 Should be farmers' not farmer's or just "gates."
+Response 3.2 should be "practised" not "practiced" p20 Signposts say Martins Moss, without an apostrophe s. p22 4.10 "Pollution" does not need a capital p. p23 Settlement Guidelines S4 Should be "affect", not "effect". p24 Should be Four Lanes End not Four Lane Ends, I think. p29 6.7 Should be farmers' not farmer's or just "gates."
 Should be "five barred" not "five bared" gates.
-Smallwood Parish Council (Helen Baker, by email 25/03/10) I am requesting the following amendment on behalf of Smallwood Parish Counc cil.
+Smallwood Parish Council (Helen Baker, by email 25/03/10) am requesting the following amendment on behalf of Smallwood Parish Council .
 Amendment made.
-Hedgerow maintenance "Except where site lines and pedestrian safety need to be maintained, along roadsides it is not necessa ry to cut hedges annually".
-Highways Agency (Victoria Ridehaugh, by email 25/03/10) We have no comments to make.
+Hedgerow maintenance Except where site lines and pedestrian safety need to be maintained, along roadsides it is not necessary / to cut hedges annually".
+Highways Agency (Victoria Ridehaugh, by email 25/03/10) Highways Agency (Victoria Ridehaugh, by email 25/03/10) We have no comments to make.
 No changes required.
+No changes required.
+No changes required.
+We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) We have no comments to make.
+We have no comments to make.
 CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
-However we wou Ild No changes required. like to make some general comments which you should consider.
+However we would We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
+However we would ike to make some general comments which you should consider.
+No changes required.
+We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
+However we would ike to make some general comments which you should consider.
 A good spatial plan is essential to achieving high quality places and good design.
-CABE believes th getting the local development framework (LDF) core strategy (CS) right is one of the most important tas planners are undertaking.
-We have run workshops with over 65 local planning authorities to look at ho design is being embedded in CS documents, which form part of the LDF.
-The workshops offer loc authorities independent informal advice from an expert panel and allowed us to identify the strengths a weaknesses of current approaches to spatial planning and how design, functionality and space are de
+CABE believes tha No changes required.
+We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
+However we would ike to make some general comments which you should consider.
+A good spatial plan is essential to achieving high quality places and good design.
+CABE believes tha getting the local development framework (LDF) core strategy (CS) right is one of the most important tasks planners are undertaking.
+We have run workshops with over 65 local planning authorities to look at how No changes required.
+We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
+However we would ike to make some general comments which you should consider.
+A good spatial plan is essential to achieving high quality places and good design.
+CABE believes tha getting the local development framework (LDF) core strategy (CS) right is one of the most important tasks No changes required.
+We have no comments to make.
+CABE (Andrew Davies, by email 29/03/10) Unfortunately, due to limited resources, we are unable to comment on this document.
+However we would ike to make some general comments which you should consider.
+A good spatial plan is essential to achieving high quality places and good design.
+CABE believes tha getting the local development framework (LDF) core strategy (CS) right is one of the most important tasks planners are undertaking.
+We have run workshops with over 65 local planning authorities to look at how No changes required.